mahdiatubly/AWS/Machine Learning/MLOpsEngineering.md

    - Ideal for organizations needing to comply with strict regulatory guidelines, such as HIPPA or Payment Card Industry (PCI).
    - Activates automated provisioning of environments preconfigured to comply with necessary policies.

-* SageMaker JumpStart: Example notebooks and pretrained models that you can use fine-tune for your own data.
+* SageMaker JumpStart: Example notebooks and pre-trained models that you can use to fine-tune your own data.
 * Notebook sharing: Share a snapshot of your notebook that team members can copy and work on their own version.
 To share your latest version, you must create a new snapshot and then share it as a copy.
 *  Shared spaces: A shared space consists of a shared JupyterServer application and a shared directory.
 Shared spaces facilitate collaboration in real-time.
 Co-editing is most effective for small groups.
 * SageMaker Projects: Templates you can use for orchestrating ML Ops and continuous integration and delivery (CI/CD) workflows.
 Orchestration includes managing dependencies, code repositories, build reproducibility, and artifact sharing.